The longest-living person on planet earth. The most famous centenarians

 82.09 years

-Despite Australia's many challenges - a steadily rising rate of obesity, as well as the world's highest prevalence of skin cancer - Australians live to an average of 82.09 years.
-One of the main reasons for this is the program to reduce the level of smoking in the country, as well as the high literacy rate of Australians.
+Despite Australia's many challenges - a steadily rising obesity rate, as well as the world's highest rate of skin cancer - Australians live to an average of 82.09 years.
+Some of the main reasons for this are the program to reduce the smoking rate in the country, as well as the high literacy of Australians.

 9. Spain